nikkolasg/p2pbotnet/README.md

 # p2pbotnet

 quick dirty edit to make notes: MUST RANK THEM IN ORDER OF IMPORTANCE
- - include dynamic code load (DexClasssLoader for android) => generic code loader for multiplatform -VERY IMPORTANT ! define which section would be static and which section not -store a database of dynamic code to load when reboot -maybe recompile itself as a whole (wow wow wow where are we going)
+ - include dynamic code load  => generic code loader for multiplatform -VERY IMPORTANT ! define which section would be static and which section not -store a database of dynamic code to load when reboot -maybe recompile itself as a whole (wow wow wow where are we going)